phrogfibsh/DBsheetscript/README.md

 **2. autohotkey.ahk**

 Old autoplayer built with sticks and stones.
 Still works just fine with a much simpler interface and generally runs faster.
-May not be compatible with AHK v2.0.

 > [!NOTE]
 > Your PC's performance will affect how fast the autoplayer runs